8 Best Horseback Riding in Smoky Mountains (2026 Update)

 • Specialty: Horse riding, pony riding

-Deer Farm Riding Zoo is a huge site in Sevierville with numerous attractions for the whole family.
+Smoky Mountain Deer Farm and Exotic Petting Zoo is a huge site in Sevierville with numerous attractions for the whole family.
 It features 140 acres of barnyard trails and animal spaces, from a petting zoo to horse saddles.
 The farm was honored with the 2021 Traveler’s Choice Award by Tripadvisor.

 You can have your little one ride a pony (ooh yes, the good old pony ride) as you take on the reins.
 Get them through an exciting sand trail as you hold the reins.
 If your child is relentless in holding the reins, get them a saddle on the horse track as both of you enjoy the scenic views on horseback.